longfuxu/SciGPT/readme.md

 # SciGPT

-This repo is modified based on repo[].

 ## How to use:
 ### 一、Run with python scripts

-Windows, MAC and Ubuntu systems should be fine;
+Windows, MacOS and Ubuntu systems should be fine;

-python version is best 3.9, other versions should not have any problems
+python version is best 3.9, other versixons should not have any problems

-1. Fill in your openai key in apikey.ini.
+1. Copy `apikey_example.ini` and rename it as `apikey.ini`; fill in your openai key in apikey.ini.
 Note that this code is a pure local project, your key is very safe!

 2. The process must ensure global proxy!
-(Non-Chinese users may not have this problem)

 3. Install dependencies:
 ``` bash